ravenOSS/changeStream-socket.io-plotly/README.md

 ---

-<p align="center"> Skeleton code for displaying live streaming data with MongoDB change stream, socket.io, and plotly.js charting
+<p align="center"> Skeleton code for displaying live streaming data with MongoDB change stream, socket.io, and plotly.js charting.
+Code is sparse but hopefully it is not dumbed down.
+Example should be extensible.
+However, error handling has been left out for readability.
     <br>
 </p>